 Some of the most popular modern GPU Render Engines are Octane, Redshift, VRAY-RT, and Cycles.
-The first two only support NVIDIA GPUs, while the latter also support AMD (OpenCL) GPUs.
+The first two only support NVIDIA GPUs, while the latter also supports AMD (OpenCL) GPUs.

-The Nvidia Graphics Card List could go on, but I think you get the gist.
+This Nvidia List could go on, but I think you get the gist.

 The higher the number, the faster and the more expensive they get.